How to Apply for Financial Aid

 Applicants who apply by April 15th for the upcoming school year shall receive first consideration for campus-based federal student aid funds.
 Please see Summer Aid for the deadlines when applying for financial aid for the summer term.

 The Student Guide provides information pertaining to the financial aid application process.
 For additional information, please see the Student Guide.
 Links to the Student Guide for the current academic year and the following academic year can be found on our related links page.

 Financial Aid Email Notification

 Once application are received, emails will be sent to students about "missing or incomplete financial documents," and "information concerning financial aid award packages."
-In the email, you will be instructed to log into VIP select the Regional Campus you are attending and review your current financial aid status or award package.
+In the email, you will be instructed to log into SSC select the Regional Campus you are attending and review your current financial aid status or award package.
 In some circumstances, there may be additional information needed to complete the financial aid file.

 It is extremely important that you maintain your University email account.
 It is your responsibility as a student to check your e-mail account frequently to retrieve official communication and to ensure mailbox space is available to receive these notifications.

 Click here for additional information on Direct Loans